jeremyfix/gan_experiments/README.md

 These are sample scripts for playing with DC-GAN.
 These scripts were developed for preparing a labwork on GAN (see [here](https://github.com/jeremyfix/deeplearning-lectures)).
 It can be used to train a DCGAN like architecture on MNIST, EMNIST, FashionMNIST or SVHN.
 On all four datasets, the generator seem to generate pretty realistic samples.

+The discriminator is a convolutional network using stacked Conv3x3, with convolutional downsampling and batchnormalization and LeakyRelu.
+The generator is using the resize-convolution pattern with UpSampling followed by convolutional layers with batchnormalization and Relu and finally a Tanh.
+All is implemented with Pytorch and trained with pytorch-1.7.0 cuda 10.1.
+An epoch takes approximately 20s (for MNIST like) to 40s (for SVHN) on a 1080Ti.

 ## Experiments

 ### Training the GAN